mintty/mintty/wiki/CtrlSeqs.md

 | **6**   | line         | no        |
 | **7**   | box          | yes       |
 | **8**   | box          | no        |

+Note: There is one space character before the `q`.

 Furthermore, the following Linux console sequence can be used to set the size of the active underscore cursor.